 (From the Martin Jenkins Interim Report)

-Welcoming Communities is designed to support local councils and their communities to become even more welcoming to newcomers.
+Welcoming Communities is a programme which enables local councils and their communities to intentionally welcome their newcomers in a way that becomes embedded in their community.
+The programme helps foster inclusive communities where newcomers and local residents can fully participate in the social, civic, cultural and economic life of the community together.
 This includes recent migrants, refugees, international students, or even Kiwis returning from elsewhere or moving within New Zealand.

 More information can be found at the Immigration New Zealand website.